-Redemption The District reserves the right, at its option, to redeem Bonds maturing on and after February 15, 2034, in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2033, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption as described herein.
+Use of Proceeds Proceeds from the sale of the Bonds will be used for (i) the construction of three new elementary in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2033, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption as described herein.
 See "THE BONDS - Optional Redemption."